GlistEngine/GlistEngine/README.md

 Glist Engine repo contains the core engine, plugins, samples to use in the development.
 Glist Zbin contains libs, includes and a preconfigured ide.
 Glist App is the repo to clone when starting each new game project.

+More information about GlistEngine can be found at [https://glistengine.gamelab.istanbul/](https://glistengine.gamelab.istanbul/)

 ## Installation